linebender/vello/vello_tests/README.md

 </div>

-This is a development-only crate for testing the sparse_strip renderers across a corpus of reference
+This is a development-only crate for testing the Sparse Strips renderers across a corpus of reference
 images:
 - CPU
 - WGPU
 - WASM32 WebGL

+It is distinct from [`research/vello_research_tests`](../research/vello_research_tests), which tests the compute-centric `vello` renderer.

 The `vello_test` proc macro will create a snapshot test for each supported renderer target.
 See the below example usage.